port-zero/website/content/competences/security.md

 Our security engineers simulate the actions of a potential attacker, placing special focus on identifying vulnerabilities that cannot be found automatically by scanning tools.

-Our conclusive reportings based on industry best practices evaluate the target's information security level and make concrete recommendations for its improvement, ensuring the highest level of operative value for our customers.
+Our conclusive reporting based on industry best practice evaluate the target's information security level and make concrete recommendations for its improvement, ensuring the highest level of operative value for our customers.

 Lastly, our experience in the field translates into our regular activities in security research and contributions to the development of penetration testing standards inside the expert community.